akka/akka/akka-docs/src/main/paradox/persistence-plugins.md

 @ref:[Durable State](./typed/index-persistence-durable-state.md) is not supported by the DynamoDB plugin.

+Recovery from only last event is not supported by the DynamoDB plugin.

 ## JDBC plugin

 Relational databases with JDBC-drivers are supported through [Akka Persistence JDBC](https://doc.akka.io/libraries/akka-persistence-jdbc/current/).
 For new projects, the @ref:[R2DBC plugin](#r2dbc-plugin) is recommended.